emendir/QR-ScanGen/README.md

 # QR ScanGen

-A simple cross-platform QR code scanner and generator.
+_A simple cross-platform QR code scanner and generator._

 Easy and fast to use, no buttons except to switch cameras.
-Scanned QR codes are automatically copied to clipboard.
+Scanned QR codes are automatically copied to clipboard, open websites & connect to WiFi networks.

 Written in Python, using the Qt GUI framework.